Codex

 Knowledge Layering

-Codex should not memorize the entire product in a single prompt.
+Codex does not need the entire product model in a single prompt.
 The durable model has three layers:

 This avoids copying every rule into every prompt while still letting Codex stop on incompatible, unavailable, or plan-gated combinations.